Sharont21/scRNA-seq-Assignment4/README.md

 # Methods
 ## Computational Environment
 All analyses were performed in R (v4.5.1) using RStudio.
 Single-cell RNA sequencing analyses were conducted using Seurat (v5.4.0) [13].
-Additional downstream analyses were performed using clusterProfiler, SingleR, celldex, ggplot2, dplyr, tidyverse, and org.Mm.eg.db.
+Additional downstream analyses were performed using clusterProfiler(v4.16.0), SingleR(v2.10.0), celldex(v1.18.0), ggplot2(v4.0.2), dplyr(v1.2.0), tidyverse(v2.0.0), org.Mm.eg.db(v3.21.0), EnhancedVolcano(v1.26.0), SingleCellExperiment(v1.30.1), and enrichplot(v1.28.4).
 All analyses were performed in an R Markdown workflow to ensure reproducibility.

 ## Data Acquisition and Input